aarranz/docker-wirecloud/README.md

 - `-e ALLOWED_HOSTS=...` (defaults to "*", whitespace whitespace-separated list
     of allowed hosts.
 See [django documentation][ALLOWED_HOSTS] for more details)
+- `-e DATA_UPLOAD_MAX_MEMORY_SIZE=...` (defaults to "262144000", max memory size
+    in bytes for data uploads.
+Provide an empty value for disabling size limits)
 - `-e DEFAULT_THEME=...` (defaults to "wirecloud.defaulttheme")
 - `-e DB_HOST=...` (defaults to nothing, provide a host value to connect this image with a DB server)